 Mixed planting is another effective strategy for controlling insects.
 By mixed planting, I'm referring to growing a diversity of plants rather than growing just a few types of plants.
 This encourages the pollinators and works to attract the kind of predatory (beneficial) insects that will naturally prey on pests.
 Mix planting also discourages pests from laying eggs.
 Many insects taste with their feet.
 If they land on several suitable plants in a row, will stop to lay their eggs.
 If they land on several different (unsuitable) plants in a row, they are more likely to move on and look elsewhere.
 One example of mixed planting is to plant flowers around vegetables in the garden.

 I purchased a citronella plant "mosquito plant" in the spring and potted it, placing it so when the dogs come to greet me, or to bed down, they rub against it which causes its aroma to fill the air.
 It also repels fleas and ticks.
 I noticed a marked difference in the mosquitos in their area this year, so many less, that I could sit longer outside to love on my dogs and when a mosquito would slip past, I would take a stick and give the leaves a few nudges, again distributing the scent.
-I plan to do this every year.
-As it reduced the cost of chemical flea control by them rubbing against it often.

 What can I do about gnats and mosquitoes?
 I know there are some plants.